belovedpearl/AfricanRecipes-PP4/README.md

 **Country-Based Navigation:** The website will offer a user-friendly way for visitors to search recipes from specific African countries.
 Users can either click on a country's name or utilize the dropdown menu featuring a list of african countries.

-By implementing these features, 'Mama's Kitchen' aims to foster an engaging community for African food enthusiasts, where users can share, discover, and appreciate the rich heritage of African kitchen.
+By implementing these features, 'Mama'sKitchen' aims to foster an engaging community for African food enthusiasts, where users can share, discover, and appreciate the rich heritage of African kitchen.

 ---

 # Background

 ---

-This project is inspired by the Code Institute 'I think there for I Blog' walkthrough project.
+This project is inspired by the Code Institute's 'I think there for I Blog' walkthrough project.
 As an African, I have always had a concern for African heritage which is not well preserved and  adequately transferred to the next generation.

 I have taught of a way to preserve and promote the African culture especially providing a means whereby users of this platform can have access to different African traditional food from across the globe.

-As it is well known that one of the factors for decline in active transfer ia the modernization and also immigration which has made different people forget or have little or no knowledge about their root.
+As it is well known that one of the factors responsible for decline in active transfer of heritage is the modernization and also immigration which has made different people forget or have little or no knowledge about their root.

 This project seeks to be a store house for African Trditional meals where individuals can access different foods thereby promoting and preserving the heritage to generations.

 ---

 # Target Audience

 ---

 This project is tailored for a vibrant community of Africans, both at home and abroad, eager to delve deeper into the richness of African cuisine.
-The platform offers a delightful exploration of diverse African recipes.
-Whether an aspiring home chef or simply curious about the flavors of the continent.
+The platform offers a delightful exploration of diverse African food recipes, whether an aspiring home chef or simply curious about the flavors of the continent.

 ---

 # Wireframes

 ---

 While conceiving the project the following were the wireframes were used to represent the home and details page.